George W. Bush: Alcohol abuse

-Prior to getting married, Bush struggled with multiple episodes of alcohol abuse.
-In one instance on September 4, 1976, he was pulled over near his family's summer home in Kennebunkport, Maine, for driving under the influence of alcohol.
-He was cited for DUI, fined $150, and received a brief suspension of his Maine driver's license.
-Bush said his wife has had a stabilizing effect on his life, and he attributes her influence to his 1986 decision to give up alcohol.
+Before his marriage, Bush repeatedly abused alcohol.
+On September 4, 1976, he was pulled over near his family's summer home in Kennebunkport, Maine, for driving under the influence of alcohol.
+He was arrested for DUI, was fined $150, and received a brief suspension of his Maine driver's license.
+Bush said that his wife has had a stabilizing effect on his life, and he attributes his decision to give up alcohol in 1986 to her influence.
 While governor of Texas, Bush said of his wife, "I saw an elegant, beautiful woman who turned out not only to be elegant and beautiful, but very smart and willing to put up with my rough edges, and I must confess has smoothed them off over time."
-Bush also claims that his faith in God was critical in the process to give up drinking.
-"I believe that God helped open my eyes, which were closing because of booze".
+Bush also says that his faith in God was critical in abstaining: "I believe that God helped open my eyes, which were closing because of booze".

 Hobbies

 Bush has been an avid reader throughout his adult life, preferring biographies and histories.
 During his presidency, Bush read the Bible daily, though at the end of his second term he said on television that he is "not a literalist" about Bible interpretation.
 Walt Harrington, a journalist, recalled seeing "books by John Fowles, F. Scott Fitzgerald, James Joyce, and Gore Vidal lying about, as well as biographies of Willa Cather and Queen Victoria" in his home when Bush was a Texas oilman.
 Other activities include cigar smoking and golf.
 Bush has also painted many paintings.
 One of his best-known projects is a collection of 43 paintings of immigrants, titled Out of Many, One.
-Another painting project was Portraits of Courage: A Commander in Chief's Tribute To America's Warrior.
+Another painting project was Portraits of Courage: A Commander in Chief's Tribute to America's Warrior.

 Military career

-In May 1968, Bush was commissioned into the Texas Air National Guard.
-After two years of training in active-duty service, he was assigned to Houston, flying Convair F-102s with the 147th Reconnaissance Wing out of the Ellington Field Joint Reserve Base.
+In May 1968, Bush joined the United States Air Force and was commissioned into the Texas Air National Guard.
+After two years of training in active-duty service, he was assigned to Houston, flying Convair F-102s with the 147th Reconnaissance Wing out of Ellington Field Joint Reserve Base.
 Critics, including former Democratic National Committee Chairman Terry McAuliffe, have alleged that Bush was favorably treated due to his father's political standing as a member of the House of Representatives, citing his selection as a pilot despite his low pilot aptitude test scores and his irregular attendance.
 In June 2005, the Department of Defense released all the records of Bush's Texas Air National Guard service, which remain in its official archives.

 In late 1972 and early 1973, he drilled with the 187th Fighter Wing of the Alabama Air National Guard.
 He had moved to Montgomery, Alabama, to work on the unsuccessful U.S. Senate campaign of Republican Winton M. Blount.
 In 1972, Bush was suspended from flying for failure to take a scheduled physical exam.
 He was honorably discharged from the Air Force Reserve on November 21, 1974.

 Bush remains the most recent president to have served in the military.